©David N. Dodson, Phoenix, AZ, 2012-2022

 Jehovah isn’t poor and he doesn’t reward, enforce or encourage poverty.
 He makes Abraham and Sarah rich by aiding their confidence schemes against two different leaders.
 Jehovah aids Joshua in conquests where the people of Jericho and neighboring towns are massacred and their wealth stolen.

 Jehovah isn’t just.
 Jehovah sends a pestilence to the Pharaoh’s household,who didn’t do anything wrong.
 Jehovah drowns an entire force of men in the Red Sea just for attempting to enforce the laws which were common in the region when he could have easily spared them along with the people they were pursuing.

 Jehovah isn’t kind.
-He creates the most curious species the world has ever seen and then he leaves the “fruit of the knowledge of good and evil” for them to be tempted.
-Then he’s brutally spiteful when they do exactly what their natures pull them to do; what was almost inevitable.
+He creates the most curious species the world has ever seen and then leaves the “fruit of the knowledge of good and evil” for them to be tempted.
+When they do exactly what their natures pull them to do, he’s brutally spiteful punishing their innate curiosity that made the outcome almost inevitable.